 For a time Jade was a member of the Green Lantern Corps and thus wielded a green power ring.

 Jade in Alternate Realities

-In the Ame-Comi universe, Jade is changed from a white woman to a Chinese teenager named Jade Yifei.
-Jade is the daughter of a government official, and is recruited by the Green Lantern Corps after an attempt on her life.
-Unlike the mainstream universe version of the character, Jade uses a power ring.
+In the Ame-Comi universe, Jade Yifei is the teenage daughter of a Chinese government official, and is recruited by the Green Lantern Corps after an attempt on her life.